101 Things to do in Bournemouth – Southbourne Beach

 Dogs

 Dogs are not permitted on Southbourne Beach between May and September.
-There is a dog friendly beach just to the west, between Southbourne Beach and Fisherman’s Walk Beach.
+There is a dog friendly beach just to the west, between Southbourne Beach and Fisherman’s Walk Beach and to the east continuing along the Prom.

 Dog enjoying Sobo Beach